8

 “Huh?”

 “Am I scary because I'm big?”
 She looked at the ceiling, and then at Diode, who was considerably lower than it.
-“That's why, isn't it?
-It's scary when someone this big doesn't hesitate to get in close quarters like this.
-Of course it is.
-It's like you're prey about to be caught.”
+“That's why, isn’t it?
+Even though I'm this big I didn't hesitate to jump into a cramped space like this.
+Of course that scared you.
+I cornered you like prey.”

 “No, that isn’t...”